 keytool -certreq -alias bloggerflare -keyalg RSA -file bloggerflare.csr -keystore bloggerflare.jks

 This will create a CSR which you need to send to the certificate authority to get it signed.
-If you are playing around, then you may consider using FREE certificate provider else go for premium one.
+If you are playing around, then you may consider using a FREE certificate provider else go for a premium one.